pagkly/Zed/Investopedia4/What Does “Nepalese Rupee (NPR)” Mean.md

 The NPR is divided into units known as "paisa," and is circulated in both coin and [[banknote]](https://www.investopedia.com/terms/b/banknote.asp) forms.
 One rupee is comprised of 100 paisa.
 Today, the NPR's coins are denominated in units of 1, 2, 5, 10, 25, and 50 paisa.
 The banknotes are denominated in units of 5, 10, 20, 50, 100, 500, and 1,000 paisa.
 The most recent series of banknotes, released in 2012, feature images of Mount Everest along with other local symbols of natural and cultural significance.

 Transacting in the NPR can be difficult for foreigners, because there are three primary exchange rates operating in Nepal: an official central bank rate, a legal private bank rate, and an illegal [[black market]](https://www.investopedia.com/terms/b/blackmarket.asp) rate.
 Of these, the most favorable exchange rates are generally found in the black market.
-For this reason, much local commerce takes place at the black-market exchange rates.
+For this reason, much local [[Commerce|commerce]] takes place at the black-market exchange rates.

-Most tourists, however, will use the private banks and will therefore obtain a less favorable rate.
+Most tourists, however, [[Will|will]] use the private banks and will therefore obtain a less favorable rate.
 The same is true for formal exchange-rate businesses and the foreign-exchange services offered at the Kathmandu airport.
 These authorized agents will transact at the private banking rates.

 Because of the legal ambiguities involved, travelers are advised to obtain and keep receipts for all their currency exchange transactions, in order to be able to prove that only legal agents were used.
 Similarly, travelers should ensure they have adequate small-denomination bills and coins available, as small vendors may be reluctant to provide change.